DigonIO/pypermission/docs/docs/integration_guide/1_introduction.md

 !!! info

-    Before continuing the reference integration guide we recommend going through the documentation in the following order:
+    Before continuing with the reference integration guide we recommend going through the documentation in the following order:

     1. [Definitions](../definitions.md)
     2. [Permission design guide](../permission_design_guide.md)

 This integration guide demonstrates a reference integration of the **PyPermission** RBAC library in an exemplary backend service layer for a fictive "MeetDown" SaaS application.